riadjoseph/royal-giraffe/src/pages/about.md

   - type: bulletpoints_section
     section_id: bulletpoints_section
     bulletpoints:
-      - title: We love SEO
+      - title: Why should you work with us
         description: >
           ... we also love web & app development, but what we care about the most is results for our clients.
 There's nothing more rewarding.